interstitialRedirectModalTitle

 In the 1700s, the land was owned by the Casey family, now buried in the fieldstone cemetery at the edge of the hayfield.
 Around 1800, the property passed to the Whitfords, and Caleb Whitford ran a general store here.

-In 1925, the Harrington family acquired the property and in 1940, they built their family camp near Pendock Brook.
-After World War II, brothers Bernard and Donald Harrington returned home and operated a sawmill known as Harrington Lumber until Donald's retirement in 2010.
+The Harrington family acquired the property in 1925, and in 1941, they built their family camp near Pendock Brook.
+Brothers Bernie and Don Harrington operated a tree farm that supplied logs to the Harrington Lumber sawmill until 2010.

 In 1999, the Harrington brothers worked with TNC and the Champlin Foundation to conserve 207 acres on the north side of Henry Brown Road, ensuring the land would not be developed.
 TNC later acquired another 105 acres from their descendents with funding from DEM, the Ginty Memorial Endowment Fund and the Bafflin Foundation.
 The new preserve was established in 2025.